ikdao/gray/README.md

 > *"Direct Democracy without representations"*
 > *"Auto do politics, polucy, policing"*

 GRAY ORDER is a governance system.
-It is a —an autonomous automation, self-evolving ecosystem of intelligent sub-states governed by **Constitutional Artificial Intelligence (CAI)**.
+It is an autonomous automation, self-evolving ecosystem of intelligent sub-states governed by **Constitutional Artificial Intelligence (CAI)**.
 Built to transcend the pseudo plurality of democracy vs. autocracy, control vs. chaos, left vs. right, capital vs community.

 GRAY ORDER operates in the **gray space**: where systems are not just smart, but **consciously principled**.